open-contracting/software-development-handbook/docs/python/django.rst

 Settings
 --------

-To simplify the configuration of Django projects, use :ref:`the template below<django-template>` for the `Django settings file <https://docs.djangoproject.com/en/3.2/topics/settings/>`__.
+To simplify the configuration of Django projects, use the :ref:`template below<django-template>` for the `settings file <https://docs.djangoproject.com/en/3.2/topics/settings/>`__.

 .. seealso::